octoreport/cli/README.md

 **Private Repository Access:**

-- Use `--private` flag to enable private repository access
+- Use `--repo-scope private` to enable private repository access
 - Requests `repo` scope which provides full repository access
 - Includes access to organization resources and team memberships
 - Requires re-authentication when switching between public/private access
 - Clearly indicates access level in the output

+**Scope Consistency Requirement:**

+- ⚠️ The `--repo-scope` used in commands **must match** the scope used during login
+- Different scopes are stored separately in the system keychain
+- Switching scopes requires logout and re-login
+- Attempting to use mismatched scopes will result in: `Repository scope mismatch.
+Please log in again.`

 **Security Notice:** Both scopes grant read/write access, not just read-only access.